Strygian/ATM-Simulation/README.md

 ## Test Accounts (already made for you)

-When you run the program, it automatically creates 3 test accounts:
+When you run the program, it automatically creates 3 test accounts you can use:

+**Account 1:**
+- Account ID: 1
+- PIN: 1234
-Account ID 1 → PIN: 1234 → Balance: $5000
+- Balance: $5000

+**Account 2:**
+- Account ID: 2
+- PIN: 5678
-Account ID 2 → PIN: 5678 → Balance: $3500
+- Balance: $3500

+**Account 3:**
+- Account ID: 3
+- PIN: 9012
-Account ID 3 → PIN: 9012 → Balance: $2500
+- Balance: $2500

+Just use these IDs and PINs to login!

 ## How to run it